canada-ca/blogue-canada-ca-blog/en/research-summaries/wayfinding-on-canada-ca.md

 </div>
 <p>Once various pieces of the new design came together, we launched another study.
 This one tested the effectiveness of the prototype and let us finesse the implementation strategy.</p>
 <h2 id="measuring_success">Measuring success</h2>
-<p>In contrast to other optimization projects where large improvements were expected, in this project we were looking to maintain or, hopefully increase, task success despite removing the menu and changing the design to Canada.ca.
+<p>In contrast to other optimization projects where large improvements were expected, in this project we were looking to maintain or, hopefully increase, task success despite removing the menu and changing to the Canada.ca design.
 We achieved our goal.</p>
-<p>18 participants tested 8 tasks from IRCC, AAFC and VAC to compare them with the baseline.
+<p>18 participants tested 8 tasks from IRCC, AAFC and VAC.
+We compared their results with the results from the baseline study.
 We used prototypes with the new designs we had created.
 We didn’t include tasks from StatCan in this round because we needed more time to experiment with ways to address their need for a local navigation solution.
 We wanted to focus first on improving global navigation, since that was less complex.
 We also added 4 new tasks to evaluate and enhance the new designs.</p>
 <div class="row">
   <div class="mrgn-tp-lg mrgn-bttm-lg col-md-8">
 <div class="panel panel-default">